Snowlydial/S5_Cloud_Carte/README.md

 # S5_Cloud_Carte

-A cloud-deployed, multi-platform road issue reporting system.
-Mobile users submit geolocated reports (signalements) with photos and GPS coordinates.
-A web admin interface lets managers assign those reports to contractors and track resolution status.
-Everything syncs in real time through Firebase.
+A road issue reporting system split across three clients.
+Citizens report potholes and damaged roads from a mobile app with GPS coordinates and a photo; managers see those reports appear on a web map, triage them, and assign them to contractors.
+A Spring Boot API owns the durable data, and Firebase carries the real-time propagation between surfaces.

 Built as a cloud computing project, the goal was to architect a system across three separate clients — a Spring Boot API, a React web dashboard, and an Ionic mobile app — and keep them in sync without tight coupling.